 Here are our current favorite earbuds for sports and exercise.

-Cut the cord with Jabra's wire-free sweat-resistant earbuds, which are perfect for working out.
+Cut the cord with Jabra's Elite Active 65t wire-free sweat-resistant earbuds, which are the best sport headphones for working out.
+We found that they stayed in place even during the most strenuous exercises, have built-in run tracking, and let you customize the audio through Jabra's app.
 With excellent fit and 15-hour battery life, the Elite Active 65t are the best totally wireless Bluetooth earphones you can buy for running.

 Best Totally Wireless Sport Earbuds for iPhone

-Apple isn't making fitness-focused AirPods yet, but its Beats by Dre brand makes up for it with the sporty Powerbeats Pro.
-The wire-free, sweat-resistant earbuds hook around the ear for stability and use Apple's H1 chip (also found in Apple's second-gen AirPods) for seamless integration with iPhones.
+Apple's Beats by Dre brand offers an AirPods alternative with the sporty Powerbeats Pro.
+The wire-free, sweat-resistant earbuds hook around the ear for stability and use Apple's H1 chip (also found in Apple's AirPods Pro) for seamless integration with iPhones.
 With more than 24 hours of battery life (9 hours in the buds and 18 in the charging case), these earbuds are a no-brainer purchase.

 Jaybird's Tarah Pro look just like Jaybird's other Bluetooth sport earphones, but don't be fooled: This set offers 14-hour battery life, which will carry you through a week of workouts, commutes and phone calls to family and friends.
 A customized audio profile setting in the Jaybird app fine-tunes the sound so it's perfectly tailored to your ears.
 The Tarah Pro are the performance athletes of running earbuds.

 Read our full Jaybird Tarah Pro review.